TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 - Deliver configuration for a package

-- Be able to hook into the process after saving configuration to trigger actions dependent on configuration values (for example color selection in the old introduction package)
+- Hook into the process after saving configuration to trigger actions dependent on configuration values

-- Deliver custom dependent extensions (customized versions or extensions not available through TER)
+- Deliver dependent extensions (e.g. customized versions or extensions not available through TER)